qgis/QGIS-Enhancement-Proposals/qep-323-code-submission-policy.md

       CI checks on pull requests is prohibitive, or where there is a need to repair CI environment in order to allow normal pull request activity.
     - Release and packaging related commits, such as version tagging.
+    - In extremely rare cases, a significantly experienced QGIS developer may self-approve their own PR in the situation that they are fixing a bug in their own code or when changes are minor/trivial, and where they are absolutely sure there is no risk of danger or regressions from the change, **if and only if** their original pull request had no activity or discussion after at least one week. *This is discouraged, but permissible.*
   - 1.1.3.
 All Pull Requests should be accompanied by a descriptive title and explanatory text.
     Linking to existing issues, feature requests or external discussion are encouraged for reviewer context.